Norfolk Military Circle Mall’s vaccination center begins capacity expansion

 Right now, the booster shot is available to those who’ve had the Pfizer vaccination, are at least 65 years old, or at least 18 years old with an underlying medical condition or high-risk environment.

-Jaberi says the booster shot experience is similair to the inital injections when it comes to side effects.
+Jaberi says the booster shot experience is similar to the initial injections when it comes to side effects.

 “Where about three-quarters of the people do experience some injection soreness, pain.
 It’s very much like what people experienced in the first and second go-round,” Jaberi explained.